junxit/us-congress-code/title-15/chapter-2d/sec-80a-8.md

 ### Amendments

+2022—Subsec. (g).
+Pub.
+L. 117–263 added subsec. (g).
 1970—Subsec. (b)(2).
 Pub.
 L. 91–547, § 3(c)(1), substituted “all investment policies of the registrant” and “which are changeable only if authorized by shareholder vote” for “the policy of the registrant in respect of matters” and “which the registrant deems matters of fundamental policy and elects to treat as such”, respectively.
 Former provisions are covered in par.
 (3).
 Subsec. (b)(3) to (5).
 Pub.
 L. 91–547, § 3(c)(2), (3), added par.
 (3) and redesignated former pars.
 (3) and (4) as (4) and (5), respectively.
 1960—Subsec. (e).
 Pub.
 L. 86–507 inserted “or by certified mail” after “registered mail”.

 ### Statutory Notes and Related Subsidiaries

 ### Effective Date of 1970 Amendment

 Amendment by Pub.
 L. 91–547 effective Dec.
 14, 1970, see section 30 of Pub.
 L. 91–547, set out as a note under section 80a–52 of this title.

+### Rule of Construction—No New Disclosure Requirements

+Amendment by Pub.
+L. 117–263 not to be construed to require certain additional information to be collected or disclosed, see section 5826 of Pub.
+L. 117–263, set out as a note under section 77g of this title.

 ### Executive Documents